PermafrostDiscoveryGateway/viz-staging/docs/deduplication.md

 # Deduplication

 If input files contain overlapping regions with the same features, then the resulting tiles will contain duplicate polygons.
+When polygons are duplicated, then the resulting raster & 3d tile products will tend to over-count polygons in the areas of overlap.

 Tiles may be deduplicated using one of two methods:

 1. Deduplication by source file footprint overlap ("footprints")
 2. Deduplication by neighbor proximity ("neighbor")

+Neither method is perfect: The "footprints" method will fairly evenly sample all areas, but will tend to under-count and underestimate the size of polygons at file boundaries.
+The "neighbor" method may over-sample areas of overlap, but will more accurately reflect the polygons in the files.

 ### Example